Liang-Hsuan/The-Social-Network/README.md

 **show**

-show all the new posts from followed user or topic since last read if `--unread` flag is provided then show all the unread posts from followed user or topic
+show all the new posts from followed user or topic since last read from the user or topic if `--unread` flag is provided then show all the unread posts from followed user or topic posts tagged with the child topic(s) from the given topic will also be shown

 ``` Bash
 # show [-u | -t] [username | topic_name] [--unread (optional)]